souravtathgur/bookingserv/README.md

 - Error handling in case of failures.
 - Implement idempotency logic to avoid duplicate resource creation.*

+##Solution
+- All the changes are in master branch
+- I have taken booking Id in the request and have made idempotency check on the basis of booking Id
+- Validation related to null check are added and logical validation are not addded yet like checkout date > checkin date
+- Test cases are added to check get all booking and create booking, idempotency check and Bad request exception
+- Please use below samle curl for execution

 ## Assignment submission
 Thank you very much for your time to take this test.
 Please upload this complete solution in Github and send us the link to `bfs-sor-interview@paypal.com`.